zeropaper/dupachain/README.md

 ### Environment variables

-You will need to create a `.env` file in the ["gateway" app](./apps/gateway) directory and should look like:
+You will need to create a `.env` in the root directory and should look like:

 ```txt
 OPENAI_API_KEY="<no i'm not giving you mine>"